We tested 15 micro-task apps to find which ones actually pay fairly for small tasks. See which are worth your time and which to avoid.

 The trick is finding apps that pay fairly for your time.
 Many micro-task apps pay tiny amounts for tasks that take longer than advertised.
 This guide focuses on task-based apps where the effort-to-reward ratio can make sense for real people.

-VISU can reward users for scanning QR codes at participating stores, restaurants, and events.
-Reward size, timing, and cashout options depend on campaign rules and availability in your area.
+VISU rewards users for scanning QR codes at participating stores, restaurants, and events.
+Reward size and cashout options depend on campaign rules and availability in your area.

 What Counts as a "Small Task" App?